enso-org/enso-archive/doc/types/design/types.md

     Nothing
     type Just (value : a)

-    isJust = case self of
+    isJust = case this of
         Nothing -> False
         Just _ -> True